Cray-HPE/docs-csm/005-CSM-METAL-INSTALL.md

    > CASMINST-1093
    > ```

 9. Refer to [timing of deployments](#timing-of-deployments).
-It should not take more than 60 minutes for the `kubectl get nodes` command to return output indicating that all the managers and workers aside from the LiveCD's node are `Ready`:
+It should not take more than 60 minutes for the `kubectl get nodes` command to return output indicating that all the managers and workers aside from the PIT node booted from the LiveCD are `Ready`:
     ```bash
     pit# ssh ncn-m002
     ncn-m002# kubectl get nodes -o wide